 Guaranteed Internships in ChinaWe allocate you to a personal Program Consultant who helps you secure a placement with a Top Multinational Company.
 Applying into our China Internship Program, we attach all seriousness and professionalism in securing an internship slot with one of our Multinational Partner Organizations.

-Our Guaranteed Internships in Beijing and Shanghai present a unique platform for young graduates to enhance their experience through an Internship in China, Professional Mentoring, and Entrepreneurial Training in a fast-paced Chinese economy.
+Our Guaranteed Internships in Beijing and Shanghai present a unique platform for young graduates to enhance their experience through an International Internship, Professional Mentoring, and Entrepreneurial Training in a fast-paced Chinese economy.
 Our Professional China Internship Program will give you a first-hand insight into working life in a well organized corporate business setting abroad.
-We go the extra mile to enhance your work experiences through Internship arrangement, Job Shadowing, Career Coaching and workplace Mentoring, targeted at preparing you for Global Opportunities.
+We go the extra mile to enhance your work experiences through Internship arrangement, Job Shadowing, Career Coaching and Workplace Mentoring, targeted at preparing you for Global Opportunities.
 Our coaches and mentors come on board with diverse experiences working with Multinational organizations in the Silicon Valley and Wall Street.
 They help you design career strategy that wins in the Job market and makes you competitive.
 We are proud to always take Internship in China a step further with our research capacity.
-Our 6 Hour per week Mandarin Lessons, Cultural activities, business classes, Networking events and travel options are blended to immerse Interns into Chinese Culture to get you the Best China Internship Program.
+Our 6 Hour per week Mandarin Lessons, Cultural Activities, business classes, Networking events and travel options are blended to immerse Interns into Chinese Culture to get you the Best China Internship Program.
 Participants who successfully complete our Internship in China Program are given access to our CIP Opportunity Network.